pfeinsper/21b-indago-rfid-conformance-tester/docs-src/index.md

 The programming languages VHDL and C were used throughout the project, through the softwares Quartus and Eclipse, which support simulations and tests that aid in the development process.
 As the client specified that he wanted the project to be open-source, all code, reports and images relevant to this will also be available on the project’s public GitHub repository.

-As the project consists of the creation of a conformance tester for the EPC-GEN2 UHF RFID protocol, its documentation was widely used, researched, and discussed by all members of the group during the project, focusing mainly on the communication sections between the READER and TAG, as well as encoding data, and mandatory commands for protocol standards.
+As the project consists of the creation of a conformance tester for the EPC-GEN2 UHF RFID protocol, its documentation was widely used, researched, and discussed by all members of the group during the project, focusing mainly on the communication sections between the reader and tag, as well as encoding data, and mandatory commands for protocol standards.

 Since the project was open-source and available on GitHub, it was decided that the group would also provide a documentation to the whole project, which was later decided would be available through GitHub Pages.
 Inside, the group would give an in-depth description of all components, and also a tutorial on how to clone, run, utilize and modify this project.